TeamGleason/SpeakFaster/SPO-StatementOfWork.md

 Sample screen capture code: [ConferenceXP ScreenScraper](https://github.com/conferencexp/conferencexp/blob/1fb8be570a7c4b21d9161f3ee7a93a3bd1ea9275/MSR.LST.DShow/ScreenScraper/ScreenScraper.cpp#L204)

 Timestamps will be encoded in filenames using non-delimited ISO 8601 format, so yyyymmddThhmmssf.
-So filenames would be DataStream-yyyymmddThhmmssf.formatExtension.
+So filenames would be DataStream-yyyymmddThhmmssfff.Extension.

 Output audio can be separated and captured using a technique like a [Virtual Audio Cable](http://ntonyx.com/vac.htm).